 Located in Rosebud, Texas, Heritage House Nursing and Rehabilitation is the sole facility we identified there.
-This nursing home was awarded an overall grade of C, which is a solid grade.
-Based on our assessment, this facility likely wouldn't be a bad choice.
-This facility did not fare well in every category we looked at, but it did not receive any rock-bottom grades either.
+This nursing home was awarded an overall grade of B+, which is a strong grade.
+Based on our assessment, this facility ought to meet the needs of most people.
+This facility also received consistently good grades in each of our categories.
 Additional information about these categories is available below.

 Heritage House Nursing and Rehabilitation

 - Nursing Home

 Rosebud TX 76570

 - No CCRC